he3als/mystuff/README.md

 # Random Stuff
+**⚠ WARNING: If you discover this and use something in this repository and something bad happens, I am not responsible as you have been warned!
+Check the what you get first, they will not be intentionally malicious though.
+They can do un-intentional changes to your computer!**

-I will upload random stuff I may need for personal use here.
-If you discover this and use one of my scripts for personal use and it does not go well for you, I am not responsible.
-Feel free to commit if you would like, but I do not really care.
-The quality of any files in this repository can vary.
+I will upload stuff I may need here for personal use here and people that may need them.
+Feel free to commit if you would like.
+The quality of anything in this repository is not going to always be great (a lot of the time, it will probably be not good lol).
+I am also using this as an archive of sorts for my old scripts and other random things like that, which people may find useful.